 "It's going to be a beautiful day, Bonnie."

-Toby could hear Sam's voice drifting in from the bullpen.
+Toby could hear Sam's voice drifting into his office.
 He shook his head and returned to the notes he was writing.

 "The rain has gone, the sun is smiling down on us and the sky is blue."

 "Did you get me a bagel or not," Bonnie asked, unimpressed with Sam's assessment of the morning.

 "I did, I did get you a bagel and whilst I was getting it I noted what a beautiful day it's promising to be.
 The sky especially was winking at me."

 "Winking?"
 Bonnie titled her head to one side and frowned and took the offered bagel.

 "Yes, it was winking.
 For, I saw a star, I reached for it, and I missed.
 So I accepted the sky."
 Sam nodded wisely at the aptness of his quote and took the coffee that Ginger offered.